 As theoretical physicists John S. Bell once predicted, "The only alternative to quantum probabilities, superpositions of states, collapse of the wave function, and spooky action at a distance, is that everything is superdetermined.
 For me it is a dilemma.
 I think it is a deep dilemma, and the resolution of it will not be trivial; it will require a substantial change in the way we look at things."

 Perhaps it is time we look at things via cause and effect instead of effects causing effects in order to better understand our existence.
-With knowledge of what is first cause, the things that we thought we knew and the theories and ideologies based on second cause are now questionable (more on that later).
-Obviously, I can only briefly touch upon the implications of this discovery here for this topic would require a book(s) to try to attempt to encompass the ramifications of this knowledge.
+With knowledge of what is first cause, the things that we thought we knew and the theories and ideologies based on second cause are now questionable.
+Obviously, I can only briefly touch upon the implications of the discovery of Einstein's hidden variables here for this topic would require a book(s) to try to attempt to encompass the ramifications of this knowledge.
 In the meantime, thank you for allowing me to share this discovery with you.

 News 12 video aired on February 2, 2008:

 The quest for the next Tempt Destiny™ billboard is provided as a means for fans